Linear-Convex Optimal Steady-State Control: Introduction

 \section{Introduction}

-Many engineering systems are required to operate at an ``optimal'' steady-state defined by the solution of a constrained optimization problem that seeks to minimize operational costs while satisfying equipment constraints.
+Many engineering systems are required to operate at an ``optimal'' steady-state defined by the solution of a constrained optimization problem that seeks to minimize operational costs while satisfying operational constraints.
 Consider, for example, the problem of optimizing the production setpoints of generators in an electric power system while maintaining supply-demand balance and system stability.
-The current approach involves a time-scale separation between the optimization and control objectives: optimal generation setpoints are computed offline using demand projections and a model of the network, then the operating points are dispatched as reference commands to local controllers at each generation site \cite{AKB-AA-TS:14,LG-SHL:16,NL-CL-ZC-SHL:13}.
+The current approach involves a time-scale separation between the optimization and control objectives: optimal generation setpoints are computed offline using demand projections and a model of the network, then the operating points are dispatched as reference commands to local controllers at each generation site \cite{AKB-AA-TS:14}.
 This process is repeated with a fixed update rate: a new optimizer is computed, dispatched, and tracked.
-If the model is precise and the supply and demand of power changes on a time scale that is slow compared to the update rate, then this method is adequate.
+If the model is precise and the supply and demand of power change on a time scale that is slow compared to the update rate, then this method is adequate.

-If however the model is poor, and the optimizer changes rapidly, however, as is the case for power networks with a high penetration of renewable energy sources, the conventional approach is inefficient \cite{TS-CDP-AvdS:17}.
-Profit is reduced as a result of operating in a sub-optimal regime between optimizer updates.
-In the rapidly-changing optimizer case, then, it would be advantageous to (i) enhance robustness by incorporating feedback, and (ii) eliminate the time-scale separation by combining the local generator controllers with an online optimization algorithm, so that the optimal operating condition could be tracked in real time; see \cite{AJ:07,JWSP-FD-FB:13t,JWSP-FD-FB:12u,JWSP-BKP-NM-FD:16c,FD-SG:17,EM-CZ-SL:17,EM:16,ED-AS:16,AH-SB-GH-FD:16,NL-CZ-LC:16}.for power system control approaches in this direction.
+If however the model is poor, and the optimizer changes rapidly (as is the case for power networks with a high penetration of renewable energy sources) the conventional approach can be inefficient \cite{TS-CDP-AvdS:17}; costs are increased as a result of operating sub-optimally.
+It would then be advantageous to (i) enhance robustness by incorporating feedback, and (ii) eliminate the time-scale separation, by combining the local controllers with a feedback-based online optimization algorithm, so that the optimal operating condition could be tracked in real time; see \cite{AJ:07,JWSP-FD-FB:13t,JWSP-FD-FB:12u,JWSP-BKP-NM-FD:16c,FD-SG:17,EM-CZ-SL:17,EM:16,ED-AS:16,AH-SB-GH-FD:16,NL-CZ-LC:16}.for power system control approaches in this direction.